The more detailed your content calendar, the faster you'll abandon it.

 - Pick 3 content pillars

-- Choose a realistic posting frequency
+- Choose a posting frequency you can actually sustain

-- Create a repeating weekly template
+- Build a repeating weekly template

-- Apply The Two-Week Window (plan topics 2 weeks at a time, never more)
+- Apply the Two-Week Window (plan topics 2 weeks at a time, never more)

-- Batch create and schedule
+- Batch create, then schedule

-- Review weekly for 15 minutes
+- Review for 15 minutes a week

-That's the whole system.
 Everything else is optimization.

 FAQ